 How to Merge or Split PDFs

-Merging multiple PDF files into one file can be useful in a variety of situations.
-For example, you can share similar documents (such as resumes) in a single file and rather than sharing many files.
-To be able to achieve this and similar objectives, this article will teach you how to merge multiple PDF files in C#.
-IronPDF easily splits and merges PDFs with intuitive method calls in your C# application.
-Below we will walk you though all the page manipulating functionality.
+Merging multiple PDF files into one can be highly useful in various scenarios.
+For instance, you can consolidate similar documents such as resumes into a single file instead of sharing multiple files.
+This article guides you through the process of merging multiple PDF files using C#.
+IronPDF simplifies PDF splitting and merging with intuitive method calls within your C# application.
+Below, we'll walk you through all the page manipulation functionalities.

 C# NuGet Library for PDF